Aliases for IDH1 Gene

 GeneCards Summary for IDH1 Gene

-IDH1 (Isocitrate Dehydrogenase 1 (NADP+), Soluble) is a Protein Coding gene.
+IDH1 (Isocitrate Dehydrogenase (NADP(+)) 1, Cytosolic) is a Protein Coding gene.
 Diseases associated with IDH1 include ollier disease and metaphyseal chondromatosis with d-2-hydroxyglutaric aciduria.
-Among its related pathways are Infectious disease and Central carbon metabolism in cancer.
+Among its related pathways are Metabolism and Infectious disease.
 GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
 An important paralog of this gene is IDH2.